-The 30-year-old Waukesha man who was arrested last week following a standoff with the Waukesha Police Department was shot in the hand by his girlfriend as he was choking her, according to a criminal complaint filed Monday.
+The 30-year-old Waukesha man who was arrested last week following a standoff with the Waukesha Police Department was according to a criminal complaint filed Monday.

 Nicholas J. Faby is charged with strangulation and suffocation; false imprisonment; possession of a firearm by a felon; pointing a firearm at another; possession of marijuana; and possession of drug paraphernalia.

 Officers responded to 717 Oak Ridge Court Wednesday morning after the woman escaped from the residence to a neighbor’s home, according to police and the criminal complaint.
 The 25-year-old woman, who had a wound to her neck, told police she shot Faby, who is her boyfriend, in the hand while he was trying to choke her following an argument, according to the complaint filed in Waukesha Circuit Court.